Marcus Garvey: Personality and personal life

 For Grant, Garvey was "a man of grand, purposeful gestures".
 He thought that the black nationalist leader was an "ascetic" who had "conservative tastes".
 Garvey was a teetotaller who believed that alcohol consumption was morally reprehensible; he collected antique ceramics and enjoyed going around antique shops and flea markets and searching for items to add to his collection.
 He placed value on courtesy and respect, discouraging his supporters from being loutish.

 Garvey enjoyed dressing up in military costumes, and he also adored regal pomp and ceremony; he believed that pageantry would stir the black masses out of their apathy, despite the accusations of buffoonery which were made by members of the African-American intelligentsia.
 Grant noted that Garvey had a "tendency to overstate his achievements", but Cronon thought that Garvey tended to surround himself with sycophants rather than more competent advisors.
 In 1947, the Jamaican historian J. A. Rogers included Garvey in his book, the World's Great Men of Colour, where he noted that "had [Garvey] ever come to power, he would have been another Robespierre", resorting to violence and terror to enforce his ideas.

 Garvey was a Catholic.
 In 1919, he married Amy Ashwood in a Catholic ceremony, but they separated after three months.
 The New York court did not grant Garvey a divorce, but later, he obtained a divorce in Jackson County, Missouri.
 Ashwood contested the legitimacy of this divorce, and for the rest of her life, she claimed that she was Garvey's legitimate spouse.
-His first son, Marcus Garvey III (1930 – 8 December 2020), became an electrical engineer and served as the seventh president-general of the UNIA-ACL.
-His second son, Julius Garvey, (born 1933) became a cardiovascular surgeon and he is currently based in Flushing, New York.
+He married secondly to Amy Jacques Garvey, and they had two sons.
+His first son, Marcus Garvey III (also known as Marcus Jacques Garvey Jr.; 1930 – 8 December 2020), became an electrical engineer and served as the seventh president-general of the UNIA-ACL.
+His second son, Julius Garvey, (born 1933) became a cardiovascular surgeon.